 We’ve all been in a situation that really makes us feel out of place, making you question your choices in the first place.
 University is definitely no exception.
 When I first started my course, I felt like a small fish in a ridiculously large pond, and it didn’t help much that almost right away people were arranging themselves into groups leaving me stranded.

-But despite the first distressing thoughts of ‘i’ll never make any friends’ I managed to find a group of friends that are really amazing and provide a great support network, which i’m sure you will as well.
-So for those looking for ways to make friends, here are some tips I have picked up along the way!
+But despite the first distressing thoughts of ‘I’ll never make any friends’ I managed to find a group of friends that are really amazing and provide a great support network, which I’m sure you will as well.
+So for those looking for ways to make friends, here are 5 top tips for making friends!

 1. Pre-university activities